Eminem singles discography

 In 2009, the song "Crack a Bottle", a collaboration with label-mates Dr. Dre and 50 Cent, became Eminem's second number one on the Hot 100 and broke the record for opening week download sales in the US, with 418,000 copies sold in the first week.

 Recovery's singles "Not Afraid" and "Love the Way You Lie" featuring Rihanna, both released in 2010, became Eminem's third and fourth number one songs on the Hot 100; the latter also reached the top of various national charts worldwide.
 In June 2014, his song "Not Afraid" was diamond certified by the RIAA, thus making Eminem the first artist with two digital diamond awards by RIAA.

 In August 2013, Eminem released the single "Berzerk" which debuted number 3 on the Billboard Hot 100 and preceded his eighth studio album The Marshall Mathers LP 2.
 The album spawned the singles "Survival", which was showcased during the Call of Duty: Ghosts reveal trailer, "Rap God", and "The Monster" featuring Rihanna.
-"The Monster" became Eminem's fifth No. 1 single on the Hot 100, tying him with rappers Ludacris and P. Diddy for rappers with the most No. 1 singles in the US.
+"The Monster" became Eminem's fifth number 1 single on the Hot 100, tying him with rappers Ludacris and P. Diddy for rappers with the most number 1 singles in the US.
 In May 2014, Eminem was announced as the most-streamed artist of all time on Spotify.

 From 2017 to 2020, Eminem released various hit singles, including "River" featuring Ed Sheeran, "Lucky You" featuring Joyner Lucas, "Killshot", and "Godzilla" featuring Juice Wrld.
 The latter two debuted at number 3 on the Billboard Hot 100.
+In 2024, Eminem released "Houdini" as the lead single to his twelfth studio album The Death of Slim Shady (Coup de Grâce).
+It topped the charts in many countries, as well as debuting at number 1 on the Billboard Global 200 and number 2 on the Hot 100.